+Figure 65: Data-points, 2-pass curve fitting and quantization (black circles: input data points, red: non-filtered fitting curve, blue: filtered fitting curve).

 Two-pass curve fitting is performed as follows.

 First, the complete intensity dynamic range (horizontal axis) is divided (uniformly quantized) into non-overlapping intervals of size 16.
-If the number of points falling into an interval is greater than Nmin=32, the average variance value is calculated for the interval (red points in Figure 65).
-AAdditional points are added at the ends to extend and smooth curve fitting
+If the number of points falling into an interval is greater than Nmin=8, the average strength value is calculated for the interval (red points in Figure 65).
+If there is a single point without any neighbouring points, it is considered as an estimation error and it is removed.
+Single points are filtered out (single non-zero interval).
+Also, points outside the 40 to 950 interval (for 10-bit) are removed.
+At most 4 additional points are added at each end to extend and smooth curve fitting, avoiding abrupt transitions between areas with and without grain.